 How hard is it to move to Australia from the UK?

 Moving to Australia from the UK is a fairly lengthy and costly process.
 How easy it is to move will depend on whether or not you meet the visa requirements and if you pass Health and Character Checks.
 It’s recommended to begin the process well in advance so you can be fully prepared.
+Discover how to move to Australia with our detailed Australian visa section above or get a quote for your move today.

 How much money do you need to move to Australia from the UK?